Sydney Opera House: Architectural design role of Peter Hall

 Hall agreed to accept the role on the condition there was no possibility of Utzon returning.
 Even so, his appointment did not go down well with many of his fellow architects who considered that no one but Utzon should complete the Sydney Opera House.
 Upon Utzon's dismissal, a rally of protest had marched to Bennelong Point.
 A petition was also circulated, including in the Government Architects office.
 Peter Hall was one of the many who had signed the petition that called for Utzon's reinstatement.

 When Hall agreed to the design role and was appointed in April 1966, he imagined he would find the design and documentation for the Stage III well advanced.
 What he found was an enormous amount of work ahead of him with many aspects completely unresolved by Utzon in relation to seating capacity, acoustics and structure.
 In addition Hall found the project had proceeded for nine years without the development of a concise client brief.
 To bring himself up to speed, Hall investigated concert and opera venues overseas and engaged stage consultant Ben Schlange and acoustic consultant Wilhelm Jordan, while establishing his team.
 In consultation with all the potential building users, the first Review of Program was completed in January 1967.
 The most significant conclusion reached by Hall was that concert and opera were incompatible in the same hall.
 Although Utzon had sketched ideas using plywood for the great enclosing glass walls, their structural viability was unresolved when Hall took on the design role.
 With the ability to delegate tasks and effectively coordinate the work of consultants, Hall guided the project for over five years until the opening day in 1973.

 A former Government Architect, Peter Webber, in his book Peter Hall: the Phantom of the Opera House, concludes: when Utzon resigned no one was better qualified (than Hall) to rise to the challenge of completing the design of the Opera House.

+Iraq war protest

+In 2003, the Opera House was vandalised by Dave Burgess and Will Saunders with red paint saying "No War" in an act of protest against the Iraq War.